Last updated in October 2016

-Political relations between Germany and Bangladesh are amicable.
-Germany was one of the first European countries to officially recognise Bangladesh following independence from Pakistan in 1972.
+Political relations between Germany and Bangladesh are friendly.
+In 1972, Germany was one of the first European countries to recognise Bangladesh’s independence from Pakistan diplomatically.
 German reunification was warmly greeted by Bangladesh.
-Germany enjoys respect not only as a longstanding and reliable partner in development cooperation but also as a trading partner and an important member of the European Union.
-Germany’s engagement in climate policy and the United Nations is being watched keenly.
+Germany is not only respected as a longstanding and reliable partner in the development cooperation but is also seen as a vital trading partner and an important member of the European Union.
+Germany’s engagement in climate policy and the United Nations is keenly observed there.

-Since the creation of Bangladesh, numerous German non-governmental organisations and church-affiliated aid organisations have, together with their local partners, made determined efforts to promote the country’s social and economic development.
-Thanks to their commitment and a vigorous information campaign in Germany and Bangladesh, many people on both sides are favourably disposed towards and well informed about the other country.
-The Konrad Adenauer Foundation, the Friedrich Ebert Foundation and the Friedrich Naumann Foundation are active in Bangladesh.
+Bilateral talks focus on improving minimum social standards in the textile industry, political dialogue between the government and the opposition and the human rights situation in Bangladesh.
+Since the creation of Bangladesh, numerous German non-governmental organisations and church-affiliated aid organisations have, together with their local partners, actively sought to promote the country’s social and economic development.
+Thanks to their commitment and a vigorous information campaign in Germany and Bangladesh, many people on both sides are favorably disposed towards the other country.

 Germany is Bangladesh’s second largest export market after the United States.
-The volume of bilateral trade is continuously growing, reaching USD 4.5 billion in 2012.
-Textiles account for 90 per cent of German imports from Bangladesh, with leather goods (2.3 per cent) and food (2 per cent) in distant second and third places.
-Germany’s main exports to Bangladesh are machinery (48 per cent), chemical products (22 per cent) and electrical goods (10 per cent).
+The volume of bilateral trade is continuously growing, reaching total of EUR 5.24 billion in 2015 (and EUR 2.72 billion in the first half of 2016).
+Bangladesh exported to Germany goods worth approximately EUR 4.6 billion (EUR 2.35 billion in the first half of 2016), while its imports from Germany amounted to only around EUR 0.64 billion (EUR 0.37 billion in the first half of 2016.
+Textiles account for over 90 per cent of German imports from Bangladesh.
+Other exports to Germany include frozen foods and leather goods.
+Germany’s main exports to Bangladesh are machinery (55 per cent of total exports), chemical products (20 per cent) and electrical goods (9 per cent).
 German shipping companies have had ships built in Bangladesh for a number of years now.

 A bilateral investment promotion and protection agreement has been in force since September 1986 and a double taxation agreement since 1993.